Lenore Aubert: Early years

-Aubert was born in what is now Celje, Austro-Hungarian Empire.
+Aubert was born in what is now Celje, Slovenia (what was at the time the Austro-Hungarian Empire).
 She grew up in Vienna.

 Career

 In New York, she found work as a model and was eventually offered a stage role as Lorraine Sheldon in The Man Who Came to Dinner at the La Jolla Playhouse in San Diego.
 She began her U.S. film career in the early 1940s, taking the French-sounding screen name Lenore Aubert.

-She was professionally pursued by Louis B. Mayer, to be put under a seven year contract to Metro Goldwyn-Mayer, however Samuel Goldwyn, with whom she was already under contract, refused to sell her contract to M.G.M.

 Her European accent limited her choice of roles, and she played such parts as a Nazi spy and a French war bride.
 She was most fond of her role in the 1947 film I Wonder Who's Kissing Her Now, playing glamorous entertainer Fritzi Barrington.
 Her best-known role was as Dr. Sandra Mornay, a beautiful but sinister scientist, in the 1948 horror-comedy Abbott and Costello Meet Frankenstein.

 On June 4, 1950, Aubert co-starred in "People vs. William Tait", an episode of the television court show Famous Jury Trials.